Quality service since 1998

 Solid Signs That Your Thermostat is Broken

-How to tell if a thermostat is bad is one of the commonly searched topics by homeowners with furnaces, and rightfully so.
 The role of the thermostat in a home is crucial because it allows easy control of the in-house temperatures, regardless of the weather outside.
-The first sign that the thermostat is no longer working is a lack of cool or hot air, regardless of how much you try to adjust it.
-It is important to note that sometimes the problem could be with the furnace and not the thermostat, which is why these signs are essential.
+But what are some of the most common bad thermostat symptoms?
+The first sign that the thermostat is no longer working is a lack of cool air, regardless of how much you try to adjust it.
+It is important to note that sometimes the problem could be with the AC, not the thermostat, so jotting down these signs is essential to get to the root of the issue.

 Room temperature not changing